 As self-made-woman, she established herself as professional artist and obtained many graphics orders from different known and luxury brands in Paris.
-At the same time, she produced a lot of mixed media on canvas and exhibited them in so much places during long years.
-Her development bring her to different medium like : mixed media on canvas, photography, installation, book, jewellery and video.
+At the same time, she produced a lot of mixed media on canvas and exhibited them in so many places during long years.
+Her development bring her to different medium like : mixed media on canvas, photography, installation, book, jewelry and video.

 But definitely, her specialty stay collage or mixed media on canvas or also digital collage since long years.
-Otherwise she marks her personality with her range of colour as well as using her own photos or copy-art.
-By recycling her falls thats she associates with her cuts, her figuratives mixed media or collages on paper tend sometimes towards semi-abstract pictures.
+Otherwise she marks her personality with her range of color as well as using her own photos or copy-art.
+By recycling her falls that's she associates with her cuts, her figurative's mixed media or collages on paper sometimes tend towards semi-abstract pictures.